Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 By convention, the Interactive Object accepts or rejects the representation of HLR mode.
 It is possible to make this declaration in one of two ways:

-* Initially by using one of the values of the enumeration *PrsMgr_TypeOfPresentation*:
+* Initially by using one of the values of the enumeration *PrsMgr_TypeOfPresentation3d*:
   * *PrsMgr_TOP_AllView*,
   * *PrsMgr_TOP_ProjectorDependant*